Are you looking for a new way to spice up your deadlift routine? Look no further than the landmine deadlift.

 - Lower the weight until your hamstrings reach full stretch without rounding your spine.

-2. Single leg Romanian Landmine Deadlift
+2. Single-leg Romanian Landmine Deadlift

 The single-leg landmine deadlift version is also excellent for working on hip stability.

-How To Do Single leg Romanian Landmine Deadlifts
+How To Do Single-leg Romanian Landmine Deadlifts

-- Hold the barbell collar with a neutral grip and position it, so it is directly in line with the left side of your hip.
+- Hold the barbell collar with a neutral grip and position it so it is directly in line with the left side of your hip.

-- Stand with your feet shoulder-width apart and knees slightly bent.
-Raise your left leg off the floor without changing the bend in your knee.
+- Raise your left leg off the floor without changing the bend in your knee.

 - As you do this, keep your back naturally arched and hinge at your hips, lowering your torso until it’s almost parallel to the floor.

-- Come back up by extending at the hips, tap the ball of your left foot to the floor and repeat.
-Switch sides after you complete a number of reps.
+- Come back up by extending at the hips, tap the ball of your left foot to the floor, and repeat.

 Tips